Zimbabwe: Independence era (1980–present)

 In 2000, the government pressed ahead with its Fast Track Land Reform programme, a policy involving compulsory land acquisition aimed at redistributing land from the minority white population to the majority black population.
 Confiscations of white farmland, continuous droughts, and a serious drop in external finance and other support led to a sharp decline in agricultural exports, which were traditionally the country's leading export-producing sector.
 Some 58,000 independent black farmers have since experienced limited success in reviving the gutted cash crop sectors through efforts on a smaller scale.

 President Mugabe and the ZANU–PF party leadership found themselves beset by a wide range of international sanctions.
 In 2002, the nation was suspended from the Commonwealth of Nations due to the reckless farm seizures and blatant election tampering.
-The following year, Zimbabwean officials voluntarily terminated its Commonwealth membership.
+The following year, Zimbabwean officials voluntarily terminated its Commonwealth membership; its people remained Commonwealth citizens in British statute.
 In 2001, the United States enacted the Zimbabwe Democracy and Economic Recovery Act (ZDERA).
 It came into effect in 2002 and froze credit to the Zimbabwean government.

 By 2003, the country's economy had collapsed.
 It is estimated that up to a quarter of Zimbabwe's 11 million people had fled the country.
 Three-quarters of the remaining Zimbabweans were living on less than one U.S. dollar a day.
 Following elections in 2005, the government initiated "Operation Murambatsvina", an effort to crack down on illegal markets and slums emerging in towns and cities, leaving a substantial section of urban poor homeless.
 The Zimbabwean government has described the operation as an attempt to provide decent housing to the population, although according to critics such as Amnesty International, authorities have yet to properly substantiate their claims.